Supported configurations for System Center Configuration Manager

 When a Configuration Manager feature or capability requires more specific configurations, that information is included with the feature-specific documentation, and is supplemental to the more general configuration details.

 The products and technologies that are described in the following topics are supported by Configuration Manager.
 However, their inclusion in this content does not imply an extension of support for any product beyond that product's individual support lifecycle.
-Products that are beyond their support lifecycle are not supported for use with Configuration Manager.
+Products that are beyond their support lifecycle are not supported for use with Configuration Manager, including any products that are covered under the Extended Security Updates (ESU) program.
 For more information about Microsoft Support Lifecycles, visit the Microsoft Support Lifecycle website.
+For more information about Extended Security Updates in Configuration Manager, see Supported OS versions for clients and devices for Configuration Manager.

 For information about Microsoft support lifecycle policy, go to the Microsoft Support Lifecycle Support Policy FAQ website at Microsoft Support Lifecycle Policy FAQ.